ImageMagick/Usage-Markdown/anim_basics/index.md

 Set the time delay (in 1/100th of a second) to pause after drawing the images that are read in or created after this setting has been defined.

 You can specify a different scale for the time delay by specifying a '`x`' scaling (giving in ticks per second).
-For example '`10x1`' is 10, 1 second ticks, while '`10x100`' is 10, one hundredth of a second ticks.
+For example, '`10x1`' is 10, 1 second ticks, while '`10x100`' is 10, one hundredth of a second ticks.

 Basically the '`x`' is equivalent to a fraction '`/`' sign.
-For example if you specify '`1x160`' will set a delay that is appropriate for 160 frames per second.
+For example, if you specify '`1x160`' will set a delay that is appropriate for 160 frames per second.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > GIF animation delays must be specified in hundredths of a second for correct working, which is why that is the default time unit.